G1llam/picoCTF-Scavenger-Hunt/Scavenger Hunt.md

 <script type="application/javascript" src="myjs.js"></script>
 ```

-Clicking on the `mycss.css` hyperlink at the top or adding `/mycss.css` to the URL it takes us to the CSS pages source code
+Clicking on the `mycss.css` hyperlink at the top or adding `/mycss.css` to the URL takes us to the CSS pages source code

 ```css
 div.container {